 Article curated by Ginny Smith

 Extinctions are important events in the history of the earth.
-By studying fossils, scientists are trying to answer questions about how past species died out, with the long term hope of preventing us from coming to a similar fate.
-Understanding the causes of extinction can also help conservation efforts, aiming to preserve as many of the incredible diversity of species currently on the planet as possible.
+By studying fossils, scientists are trying to answer questions about how past species died out, with the long-term hope of preventing us from coming to a similar fate.
+Understanding the causes of extinction can also help conservation efforts to preserve the incredible diversity of species currently on the planet as far as possible.

 What causes extinctions?

 There are some cases where it is clear why a certain animal became extinct.
 Dodos, for example, were hunted to extinction by humans because of their large size, tasty meat, and inability to fly, and their habitats were disturbed by dodo-egg-eating rats we brought with us on ships.
 In other cases, however, it is less clear why an animal didn't survive.

 We also don't know what wiped out the Neanderthals – a species of human that developed in Europe and Asia while the ancestors of modern humans were evolving in Africa.
-It is likely they encountered modern humans, as remains dating from similar periods in the same location.
-However no Neanderthal remains have been found more recent than 30,000 years ago.
+We know they encountered modern humans, as remains dating from similar periods in the same location.
+However, no Neanderthal remains have been found more recently than 30,000 years ago.

 One thing that could wipe us out would be a meteor strike.
 Millions of meteors appear in Earth’s atmosphere every day, but only a few over the course of a whole year are large enough to be potentially dangerous.
 NASA should be able to spot the risk early, giving us a significant warning of the danger.
-But if we did spot a potentially life threatening asteroid hurtling towards the earth, is there actually anything we could be do to divert it?
-There are many scientists who are currently working on methods for deflecting asteroids, but whether they would work in practice (and whether different ideas would cooperate) still remains a mystery.
+But if we did spot a potentially life-threatening asteroid hurtling towards the earth, is there actually anything we could do to divert it?
+Many scientists are currently working on methods for deflecting asteroids, but whether they would work in practice (and whether different ideas would cooperate) still remains a mystery.

-Another natural event which could be disastrous for humans is the eruption of a super volcano.
-Volcanoes have erupted with devastating effects to local areas during human history, but if a super volcano erupted, it could wipe out our entire species.
-We know that there was a lot of volcanic activity around the time that most dinosaurs went extinct, and it is thought the volcanoes played a role in that extinction.
+Another natural event which could be disastrous for humans is the eruption of a supervolcano.
+Volcanoes have erupted with devastating effects to local areas during human history, but if a supervolcano erupted, it could wipe out our entire species.
+We know that there was a lot of volcanic activity around the time that most dinosaurs went extinct, and it’s thought the volcanoes played a role in that extinction.
 But could the same happen to us?
-So far, scientists haven’t been able to find any large magma chambers that would suggest the site of a future super volcano.
-But why this is is unclear.
-Maybe there really aren't any looming eruptions, but it could also be that we just haven’t managed to find them yet.
-Or, more worryingly, maybe a recent suggestion that these chambers develop rapidly and erupt quickly is correct.
-For the moment, however, geophysicists continue the search for these potentially disastrous magma chambers.2
+So far, scientists haven’t been able to find any large magma chambers that would suggest the site of a future supervolcano... but why this is is unclear.
+Maybe there really aren't any looming eruptions, or maybe we just haven’t found them yet.
+A more worrying theory is that these chambers develop rapidly and erupt very quickly.
+For the moment, however, geophysicists continue the search for these potentially disastrous chambers.2

 Protecting our planet's diversity

 This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Cait Percy, Johanna Blee, and Rowena Fletcher-Wood.